Click on: tuition and cost of living for both domestic and international students.

-If you are recommended for admission to one of our graduate programs, you may be considered for funding through either a scholarship or teaching and/or research assistantships in the first two years of your Master’s program.
+If you are recommended for admission to one of our graduate programs, you may be considered for funding through scholarships, or teaching and/or research assistantships in the first two years of your Master’s program.
 Most scholarships are merit-based.
 Eligible students are automatically considered.
 There is no need to make a separate application.

 Graduate Teaching or Research Assistantships

-Graduate Teaching or Research Assistantships are awarded by departments and based on a student’s academic standing and ability to perform the required duties.
+Graduate Teaching or Research Assistantships are awarded by departments and based on merit and ability to perform the required duties.
 Part-time assistantships (teaching or research) normally require 3-12 hours of work per week over the term of the appointment.
 Full-time Principal Instructor assistantships (teaching) require an equivalent of 12 hours of work per week over the term of the appointment.
 Students in the first and second year of their Master’s programs are given first consideration for assistantship funding.
 Eligible students are automatically considered.
 There is no need to make a separate application.